aroberge/friendly/README.md

 # friendly

 Aimed at Python beginners: replacing standard traceback by something easier to understand, translatable into various languages.

+**friendly** used to be called **friendly-traceback**.

 ![Example](https://raw.githubusercontent.com/aroberge/friendly-traceback/master/why_1.png)